Andrew Neil

-Andrew Ferguson Neil FRSA (born 21 May 1949) is a Scottish former journalist and broadcaster who is chairman of The Spectator and presenter of The Andrew Neil Show on Channel 4.
-He was editor of The Sunday Times from 1983 to 1994.
-He formerly presented BBC political programmes and was chairman of GB News.
+Andrew Ferguson Neil FRSA (born 21 May 1949) is a Scottish journalist and broadcaster.
+He has presented various political programmes on the BBC and on Channel 4.
 Born in Paisley, Renfrewshire, Neil attended Paisley Grammar School, before studying at the University of Glasgow.
 He entered journalism in 1973 as a correspondent for The Economist.

 Neil was appointed editor of The Sunday Times by Rupert Murdoch in 1983, and held this position until 1994.
-After this, he became a contributor to the Daily Mail.
-He was formerly chief executive and editor-in-chief of Press Holdings Media Group.
+After that, he became a contributor to the Daily Mail.
+He was chief executive and editor-in-chief of Press Holdings Media Group.
 In 1988, he became founding chairman of Sky TV, also part of Murdoch's News Corporation.
 He worked for the BBC for 25 years until 2020, fronting various programmes, including Sunday Politics and This Week on BBC One and Daily Politics, Politics Live and The Andrew Neil Show on BBC Two.
-Since 2008 he has been chairman of Press Holdings, whose titles include The Spectator, and ITP Media Group.
-Following his departure from the BBC, he became founding chairman of GB News and a presenter on the channel, but resigned amid controversy in September 2021.
-He later joined Channel 4 in 2022 as presenter of The Andrew Neil Show, which shares the same name as his former BBC Two programme.
+From 2008 until 2024 he was the chairman of Press Holdings, whose titles include The Spectator, and ITP Media Group.
+Following his departure from the BBC, he became founding chairman of GB News and a presenter on the channel, but resigned in September 2021.
+He later joined Channel 4 in 2022 as presenter of The Andrew Neil Show, which shared the same name as his former BBC Two programme.
+In June 2024 he additionally began hosting a daily broadcast for Times Radio providing political analysis, commentary, interviews and debates.

 Early life

 Neil was born on 21 May 1949 in Paisley, Renfrewshire, to Mary and James Neil.
 His mother worked in cotton mills during World War II and his father ran the wartime Cairo fire brigade, worked as an electrician and was a major in the Territorial Army in Renfrewshire.
-He grew up in the Glenburn area and attended the local Lancraigs Primary School.
+He grew up in the Glenburn area and attended the local Langcraigs Primary School.
 At 11, Neil passed the qualifying examination and obtained entrance to the selective Paisley Grammar School.

 After school, Neil attended the University of Glasgow, where he edited the student newspaper, the Glasgow University Guardian, and dabbled in student television.
 He was a member of the Dialectic Society and the Conservative Club, and participated in Glasgow University Union inter-varsity debates.
 In 1971, he was chairman of the Federation of Conservative Students.
 He graduated in 1971, with an MA with honours in political economy and political science.
 He had been tutored by Vince Cable and had a focus on American history.